Fred Saunders

-James Frederick Saunders (born June 13, 1951) is a retired American professional basketball player.
+James Frederick Saunders (born June 13, 1951) is an American former professional basketball player in the National Basketball Association (NBA).

 Collegiate career

 Fred Saunders began his collegiate career at University of Louisiana at Lafayette in 1970; in his three years there, he averaged 6.5 points per game.
 Saunders transferred to Syracuse University for his senior year.
 At Syracuse University, Saunders averaged 9.8 points per game as a power forward for the Orangemen.
 The Orangemen finished the season with a record of 17-9 and went on to the NCAA Men's Division I Basketball Championship tournament.
 At Syracuse, he acquired the nickname "Chocolate Thunder" due to his unique skyhook.